splunk/public-o11y-docs/data-visualization/charts/chart-builder.rst

 For Graphite wildcards, :code:`jvm.*` returns only something that has no subsequent dots in the name.
 For example, for :code:`jvm.*`, :code:`jvm.foo` would be returned, but :code:`jvm.foo.bar` and :code:`jvm.foo.bar.foo` would not.

 To use the Graphite wildcard, enter the appropriate Graphite syntax into the signal field, then select the Graphite wildcard option.
-If you are using the Metrics Sidebar, enter any search term with an asterisk between two dot (.) characters, then select :strong:`Graphite wildcard` from the search results list.
+If you are using the metrics sidebar, enter any search term with an asterisk between two dot (.) characters, then select :strong:`Graphite wildcard` from the search results list.

 When the Graphite wildcard option is selected, the ability to filter plots by dimensions is removed.
 Graphite naming conventions encapsulate dimension values into dot-separated strings and are in effect selected through the use of wildcards.